pyfar/gallery/docs/community/contributing.rst

     $ cd docs/
     $ make html

-After Sphinx finishes you can open the generated html using any browser
+After Sphinx finishes you can open the generated html using any browser.

 .. code-block:: console